henrioei/Binary-Classification-on-West-Nile-Virus/README.md

 Source : https://www.purdue.edu/uns/html4ever/2006/060814.Rossmann.westnile.html

+## Executive Summary

+In 2016 Chicago had 108 Human cases of West Nile Virus (WNV)[5] based on studies, there is an average USD 11,000 1-year persistent cost due to medical cost and personal loss.
+Since WNV is spread through mosquitoes, there have been efforts to track the population of mosquitos with traps spread throughout the city.
+As a solution, Chicago has attempted to reduce the mosquito population since 2011 by starting a pesticide regime using Zenivex-E4-Etofenprox mosquito adulticide.
+In this project, the historical records of mosquito populations with and without WNV in Chicago and machine learning techniques are used to predict the presence of WNV.
+Then a cost-benefit analysis is conducted to determine a strategy for pesticide spraying.

+To predict the presence of WNV, supervised learning models such as XGBoost and Random Forest are trained and tested.
+XGBoost having the best AUC score.

+A Cost-Benefit analysis also revealed that an estimated annual human costs from WNV can budget a citywide pesticide spray up to 7-8 times in a year.

 ## Introduction

-West Nile Virus (WNV) is a single-stranded RNA virus that causes West Nile fever.
+WNV is a single-stranded RNA virus that causes West Nile fever.
 It is a member of the family Flaviviridae, from the genus Flavivirus, which also contains the Zika virus, dengue virus, and yellow fever virus.
 The virus is primarily transmitted by mosquitoes, mostly species of Culex.
 It has been causing significant and sometimes severe human diseases.
 Although pesticides are known to be effective in dealing with the virus-carrying mosquitoes, it is expensive to deploy pesticides throughout the city.
 (West Nile virus - Wikipedia)

 As data scientists, we want **to understand the factors driving the spread of WNV by leveraging on data collected by Chicago's surveillance system, weather stations, and pesticide spray deployment, in order to develop a classification model that could predict the presence of WNV within the area of the city.
 Through these studies, we hope to suggest a cost-efficient and effective method of deploying pesticides within the area.**

-## Executive Summary

 This project is the fourth project for General Assembly Singapore's Data Science Immersive Flex Batch 2 program (DSIF2) and was part of a Kaggle competition to predict the occurrence of West Nile Virus in the city of Chicago.<br><br>
 The project explores data collected from various sources, namely:<br>